-The Supreme Court on Wednesday adjourned the suit filed by three state governors on the deadline issued by the Central Bank of Nigeria (CBN) on the timeline for Nigerians to exchange their old notes for new ones.
+On Wednesday, the Supreme Court adjourned the suit by three state governors.
+The suit was filed after the deadline issued by the Central Bank of Nigeria (CBN), which was the timeline for Nigerians to exchange their old notes for new ones.

-The apex court set next Wednesday (February 22) for a hearing on the consolidated suits.
+The apex court set a hearing on the consolidated suits next Wednesday (February 22).

-Zamfara, Kaduna and Kogi had approached the Supreme Court of Nigeria for reliefs on behalf of their residents to challenge the Feb.
+Zamfara, Kaduna, and Kogi approached the Supreme Court of Nigeria for relief on behalf of their residents to challenge the Feb.
 10 CBN deadline for old naira notes to cease to be legal tender.

-The Supreme Court in its ruling on Feb.
-8, directed all parties to maintain the status quo and quashed the Feb.10, 2023 deadline till the determination of the case which was adjourned to Feb.
+The Supreme Court, in its ruling on Feb.
+8, directed all parties to maintain the status quo and quashed the Feb.10, 2023, deadline until the case was determined.
+The case was adjourned to Feb.
 15, 2023.

-Some banks were reported to have based their decision of rejecting the old notes on a circulation emanating from the CBN.
+Some banks were reported to have based their decision to reject the old notes on a circulation emanating from the CBN.

 The Governor of the CBN was also quoted at a meeting with diplomats in Abuja on Tuesday as saying that the old notes were no longer legal tender from Feb.
 10, 2023.